pecker-io/karate-grpc/README.md

 testCompile 'com.github.thinkerou:karate-grpc-core:1.0.0'
 ```

+And simulates `karate-grpc-helper` and `karate-grpc-demo` build your redis helper project and test project.

 ## What to need for testing grpc server

 Testing one grpc server, we have the follow info: